 - And incarceration

 A conviction could also mean you become the subject of a restraining order or are no longer able to see your children.
 Without a committed Wilmington domestic violence attorney, these devastating consequences could become your new reality.

-Don't let trumped up or exaggerated domestic violence charges ruin your life.
-Reach our to our experienced team today to discuss your situation and your options for moving forward.
+Don't let trumped-up or exaggerated domestic violence charges ruin your life.
+Our Wilmington domestic violence attorneys know how serious these charges can be and are ready to provide a strong legal defense to ensure your rights are protected.
+Reach out to our experienced team today to discuss your situation and your options for moving forward.

 Common Law Robbery Case Dismissed

 Felony Hit and Run with Injury Client Acquitted

 First Degree Arson Case Dismissed